The dregs CLI

 True means this dataset can be overwritten in the future

-What is the physical location of the data? ‘dataregistry’ means the data is located within the <root_dir> and managed by the dataregistry, external means the data is not managed by the dataregistry, either because it is off-site or because it is stored outside <root_dir> therefore there is only a database entry (in this case a url or contact_email must be provided during registration) and ‘dummy’ is a dataset for testing purposes only (only a database entry is created in this case). (default=dataregistry)
+What is the physical location of the data? β€˜dataregistry’ means the data is located within the <root_dir> and managed by the dataregistry.
+External means the data is not managed by the dataregistry, either because it is off-site or because it is stored outside <root_dir> therefore there is only a database entry (in this case a url or contact_email must be provided during registration). β€˜meta_only’ is for a legitimate entry involving no actual data, but possibly referring to other entries which do directly reference managed data, as may happen for some GCRCatalogs entries, and β€˜dummy’ is a dataset for internal testing purposes only.
+The data registry will only attempt to manage data created with this field set to β€˜dataregistry’. (default=dataregistry)

 URL that points to the data (used in the case of external datasets, i.e., location_type=’external’).